Anthony-Nolan/Atlas/README_Integration.md

 - Every three months, when new HLA nomenclature is published.

 The process is expected to take several hours - and will increase with both the number of donors, and the ambiguity of their HLA.
-For Anthony Nolan's dataset (~2 million donors), the process takes 3-4 hours.
+For a dataset with ~2 million donors, the process takes 1-2 hours.

 ## Running Searches